jobiols/odoo-env/README.md

 Changelog
 ---------
+    - 0.8.22 When using the options -i together with --debug, the dist_packages and extra_addons directories were created with the image sources but in read-only mode.
+Now we give them write permission and a git repository is added to verify if there were modifications.
+Option -V is added to show the version.
     - 0.8.21 Many improvements on restore database.
     - 0.8.20 When option -d not present assume database = client_name +
              "_prod" when option -m is not present asume default "all"